esentri/domainlifecycles/readme_persistence.md

   extending `io.domainlifecycles.persistence.mapping.converter.def.DefaultTypeConverterProvider`
   or implementing the
   interface `io.domainlifecycles.persistence.mapping.converter.TypeConverterProvider`
-- NitroX DLC Persistence adds several default TypeConverters to support mapping between Java data types and jOOQ types (i.e. SQL data types, in the end) more flexible without having to interfere with jOOQ/JDBC configurations.
+- DLC Persistence adds several default TypeConverters to support mapping between Java data types and jOOQ types (i.e. SQL data types, in the end) more flexible without having to interfere with jOOQ/JDBC configurations.
-  The following converters are already predefined by NitroX DLC.
+  The following converters are already predefined by DLC.
   The name describes the conversion function:

     - DefaultBigDecimalToDoubleConverter